javier1986/Enablement-TSMX/README.md

-Playbooks and roles of Enablement Workshop for T-Systems Mexico
+Playbooks and roles of Enablement Workshop for T-Systems-Mexico
 =========

-Playbooks and roles of Enablement Workshopfor T-Systems Mexico
+Playbooks and roles of Enablement Workshopfor T-Systems-Mexico
 =========